hfinkel/lfort/docs/UsersManual.rst

    whose instantiation produces a compile error, that error will still be a hard error in C++98 mode even if this warning is turned off.

-Options to Control Clang Crash Diagnostics
+Options to Control LFort Crash Diagnostics
 ------------------------------------------

-As unbelievable as it may sound, Clang does crash from time to time.
+As unbelievable as it may sound, LFort does crash from time to time.
 Generally, this only occurs to those living on the `bleeding edge <http://llvm.org/releases/download.html#svn>`_.
-Clang goes to great lengths to assist you in filing a bug report.
-Specifically, Clang generates preprocessed source file(s) and associated run script(s) upon a crash.
+LFort goes to great lengths to assist you in filing a bug report.
+Specifically, LFort generates preprocessed source file(s) and associated run script(s) upon a crash.
 These files should be attached to a bug report to ease reproducibility of the failure.
 Below are the command line options to